Electrostatic interaction between SARS-CoV-2 virus and charged electret fibre: Theory and Methods

 where $\pK$ is its chemical dissociation constant and $\pH$ takes on the bulk value of the electrolyte solution.
 Equation~\eqref{eq:pn} is obviously just a modified Henderson-Hasselbalch equation with a local electrostatic $\pK$ shift of $\pK\rightarrow\pK\mp(\beta e\varphi/\ln10)$~\cite{Krishnan2017}.

-To determine the charge on the S proteins, we extract solvent-accessible ionizable AA residues from the protein structural data (see SI for details).
-In the absence of a detailed atomic resolution of the AA charging process~\cite{Adhikari2020}, we consider a coarse-grained model where the charge contributed by the AAs is assumed to be homogeneously smeared over the surface of the model S protein and we attribute to each AA its bulk $\mathrm{pK_a}$ value (Table~SI).
+To determine the charge on the S proteins, we extract solvent-accessible ionizable AA residues from the protein structural data (ESI$\dag$).
+In the absence of a detailed atomic resolution of the AA charging process~\cite{Adhikari2020}, we consider a coarse-grained model where the charge contributed by the AAs is assumed to be homogeneously smeared over the surface of the model S protein and we attribute to each AA its bulk $\mathrm{pK_a}$ value (Table~SI, ESI$\dag$).
 The total charge-regulated surface charge density on the S proteins is thus a sum of the contributions of the solvent-accessible ionizable AAs:

 Here, $\pm$ pertains to deprotonated (ASP, GLU, TYR, and CYS) and protonated (ARG, LYS, and HIS) AAs, respectively, and $r$ runs over the surface of the protein.
 This approach is similar to the one used previously by Nap et al.~\cite{Nap_Anze_2014}.